mallory/drafts/draft-feminism.md

 This document addresses the opportunities and vulnerabilities incorporated into Internet protocols for specific, traditionally discriminated groups, on the assumption that these values are inherent in technological design.
 Through the proposed intersectional perspective, a multilevel description of the factors, processes and social structures that affect different experiences on the Internet is presented below and, based on specific cases, an analysis will be made of how the different protocols intervene in the shaping and reinforcement of intersecting oppressions faced by users on different social locations.

-## Brief history of feminism and the internet
+## Brief history of feminist mobilzation and the internet

 The ways by which feminists have been understood, used and mobilised in the Internet is significant for a baseline understanding of how internet protocols and feminism intersect.
 Intersectional feminist action and analysis can be collected into two strategies: addressing the status quo and creating alternatives.
 Feminists on the early internet embodied both.